The Missing (novel series): Risked

 Right after Jonah, Katherine and Chip meet a girl named Daniella McCarthy, the four are kidnapped by a boy, Gavin Danes, and sent to 1918.
 It is revealed that Gavin and Daniella are Alexei and Anastasia Romanov, the youngest children of Czar Nicholas II.
-Everybody except Chip is arrested upon arrival, who rescues Jonah and Katherine and discovers that Yakov Yurovsky intends to kill the Romanovs.
-Yurovsky successfully lures the imperial family into the cellar and proceeds with the killings.
+Everybody except Chip is arrested upon arrival; he rescues Jonah and Katherine and discovers that Yakov Yurovsky intends to kill the Romanovs.
+Yurovsky successfully lures the imperial family into the cellar and proceeds with the murders.
 Gary and Hodge, who tricked Gavin and escaped from time prison, try to send all of them, including Maria Romanova and Leonid Sednev, to the future as babies, but they escape, though significantly younger.
 They regain their ages.
 Jonah and Gavin are shot in the ensuing chaos, but JB appears and rescues Jonah and Katherine.
 Katherine later returns to save the others, including Maria and Leonid, but the four older Romanovs are killed.
 JB sends Jonah and Gavin to the future, where they are forced to stay while they recover from their injuries.
 It is shown that Angela is providing for Maria and Leonid's education and considering adopting them in the 21st century.

 The book was released on September 4, 2013.